microsoft/autogen/README.md

 * For classification and regression tasks, find quality models with lower computational resources.
 * Users can choose their desired customizability: minimal customization (computational resource budget), medium customization (e.g., scikit-style learner, search space and metric), full customization (arbitrary training and evaluation code).
 * Allow human guidance in hyperparameter tuning to respect prior on certain subspaces but also able to explore other subspaces.
+Read more about the hyperparameter optimization methods in FLAML [here](https://github.com/microsoft/FLAML/tree/main/flaml/tune).
+They can be used beyond the AutoML context.
+And they can be used in distributed HPO frameworks such as ray tune or nni.
+* Support online AutoML: automatic hyperparameter tuning for online learning algorithms.
+Read more about the online AutoML method in FLAML [here](https://github.com/microsoft/FLAML/tree/main/flaml/onlineml).

 ## Examples